DraftKings, FanDuel, BetMGM drop $100mil to join 2022 Calif. gambling initiative spree - California Political Review

 The tribes, California’s most powerful gaming interest, secured a spot on the November 2022 ballot by qualifying a multi-pronged initiative that would not only legalize sports betting at their casinos and at state-licensed horse race tracks, but would also bring Vegas-style roulette and dice games to their casinos.”

 But we will have Amazon warehouses, WalMart and other box stores.
-California, onc a world class State is becoming a Third Class State.
+California, once a world class State is becoming a Third Class State.

 DraftKings, FanDuel, BetMGM drop $100mil to join 2022 Calif. gambling initiative spree